-Given a smooth, closed 4-manifold $X$ and two smoothly embedded, closed surfaces $F_1, F_2\subseteq X$, we call the pairs $(X, F_1)$ and $(X, F_2)$ an \textit{exotic pair}, if there is a pairwise homeomorphism $(X, F_1)\to (X, F_2)$ but no such pairwise diffeomorphism exists.
+Given a smooth, closed 4-manifold $X$ and two smoothly embedded, closed surfaces $F_1, F_2\subset X$, we call the pairs $(X, F_1)$ and $(X, F_2)$ an \textit{exotic pair}, if there is a pairwise homeomorphism $(X, F_1)\to (X, F_2)$ but no such pairwise diffeomorphism exists.
 Although in this work we exclusively consider exoticness in the sense that the surfaces are ambiently homeomorphic but not ambiently diffeomorphic, there has also been considerable interest in studying surfaces that are topologically isotopic but not smoothly isotopic.
-The relationship between these distinct notions of equivalence remains subtle and rich, and merits further investigation.\footnote{See, for instance, \cite{Baraglia24, Schwartz19, auckly2023, KMT24}.}
+The relationship between these distinct notions of equivalence remains subtle and rich and merits further investigation.\footnote{See, for instance, \cite{Baraglia24, Schwartz19, auckly2023, KMT24}.}

-Many ideas and methods for constructing and distinguishing exotic smooth structures of 4-manifolds can also be used to modify embedded surfaces while keeping the ambient $4$--manifold fixed.
-First examples of exotic embeddings of orientable, homologically essential positive-genus surfaces with simply connected complements and nonnegative self-intersections were produced via the Fintushel and Stern’s rim surgery technique in \cite{fintushel1997surfaces}, which was later shown by Mark in \cite{TMark} to be effective for constructing exotic embeddings of surfaces with negative self-intersection as well.
-In the work of Finashin \cite{finashin2001knotting}, Kim \cite{kim2006modifying}, Kim-Ruberman \cite{KimRuber, KimRuberman2008SmoothSurfaces}, exotic embeddings of surfaces in simply-connected 4-manifolds whose complements have non-trivial fundamental groups were constructed using variations of Fintushel-Stern rim surgery.
-Exotic embeddings of homologically essential 2-spheres \cite{Akbulut2014Isotoping2I, auckly2015stable, Torres}, as well as exotic embeddings of nullhomologous 2-spheres and 2-tori in a wide range of 4-manifolds \cite{Hoffman2013NullhomologousES, Torres2020SmoothlyKA}, are also known to exist through other approaches.
+Many ideas and methods for constructing and distinguishing exotic smooth structures of $4$-manifolds can also be used to modify embedded surfaces while keeping the ambient $4$-manifold fixed.
+First examples of exotic embeddings of orientable, homologically essential positive-genus surfaces with simply-connected complements and nonnegative self-intersections were produced via Fintushel--Stern rim surgery technique in \cite{fintushel1997surfaces}, which was later shown by Mark in \cite{TMark} to be effective for constructing exotic embeddings of surfaces with negative self-intersection as well.
+In the work of Finashin \cite{finashin2001knotting}, Kim \cite{kim2006modifying}, Kim--Ruberman \cite{KimRuber, KimRuberman2008SmoothSurfaces}, exotic embeddings of surfaces in simply-connected 4-manifolds, with the fundamental groups of the surface complements nontrivial, were constructed using variations of Fintushel--Stern rim surgery.
+Exotic embeddings of homologically essential 2-spheres \cite{Akbulut2014Isotoping2I, auckly2015stable, Torres} as well as exotic embeddings of nullhomologous 2-spheres and 2-tori in a wide range of 4-manifolds \cite{Hoffman2013NullhomologousES, Torres2020SmoothlyKA} are also known to exist through other approaches.
 We emphasize that this list is not exhaustive.\footnote{There is also substantial work in the literature involving non-orientable surfaces; see, for instance, \cite{FKV87, Fin09, LEV23, MORAU24, M23}.}